MichaIng/DietPi-Docs/docs/software/hardware_projects.md

     3. You should see and at best hear the invitation to pair your device, e.g.: `PairingSkill - INFO - Pairing code: XXYYZZ`
     4. Visit <https://home.mycroft.ai/> to start pairing and configuring your device and skills.

-=== "Build Mimic for offline TTS support (optional)""
+=== "Build Mimic for offline TTS (British Male) support (optional)""

-    Remark: this requires about 3 GB of RAM and takes a while, so assure that you have enough memory (4 GB recommended), in case increase your swap file size and grab yourself a coffee.
+    Remark: this requires about 3 GiB of RAM and takes a while, so assure that you have enough memory (4 GiB recommended), in case increase your swap file size and grab yourself a coffee.

     ```sh
-    cd /mnt/dietpi_userdata/mycroft-core/scripts
+    cd /mnt/dietpi_userdata/mycroft-core
-    sudo -u mycroft ./install-mimic.sh
+    sudo -u mycroft ./scripts/install-mimic.sh $(nproc)
     ```

 ## PiJuice - PiSupply UPS/battery power system